The amazing Aloe Vera is one of the oldest and most valued herbal medicines in the world. You can buy my suggested Aloe Vera Juice Here

 Aloin, present in the gel, is metabolized by the colonic flora to reactive Aloe-emodin, which is responsible for the purgative activity.

-In a pilot study, two Aloe products in patients with pre-diabetes over an 8-week period, tended to revert the impaired fasting glucose and impaired glucose tolerance observed in conditions of pre-diabetes/metabolic syndrome.
+In a pilot study, two Aloe products in patients with pre-diabetes over an 8-week period tended to revert the impaired fasting glucose and impaired glucose tolerance observed in conditions of pre-diabetes/metabolic syndrome.
 (8)

 It has also been shown that Aloe Vera also reduces obesity-induced glucose tolerance not only by suppressing inflammatory responses but also by inducing anti-inflammatory cytokines in the white adipose tissue and liver, both of which are important peripheral tissues affected by insulin resistance.
 (8)

-Aloe Vera is an herbal remedy widely used for a variety of illnesses; Aloe Vera leaf extracts have been promoted for digestion and are used in the treatment of peptic ulcer for cytoprotective action whereby Aloe Vera gel expresses antibacterial properties against both susceptible and resistant Helicobacter pylori strains and acts as a novel effective natural agent for combination with antibiotics for the treatment of H. pylori gastric infection.
+Aloe Vera is an herbal remedy widely used for a variety of illnesses; Aloe Vera leaf extracts have been promoted for digestion and are used in the treatment of peptic ulcers for cytoprotective action whereby Aloe Vera gel expresses antibacterial properties against both susceptible and resistant Helicobacter pylori strains and acts as a novel effective natural agent for combination with antibiotics for the treatment of H. pylori gastric infection.
 (11)

 The US Food and Drug Administration has already approved the developmental study of Aloe Vera in the treatment of cancer and AIDS.
 (8)